RamblingCookieMonster/RamblingCookieMonster.github.io/Drafts/2015-07-05-RabbitMQ-Intro.md

 I'm finally catching up on some of the ideas and takeaways from the [PowerShell Summit](http://ramblingcookiemonster.github.io/PowerShell-Summit-Wrap/).
 One of the fun *oh, I have to try that!* ideas came up when [Chris Duck](https://twitter.com/gpduck) and [Jason Morgan](https://twitter.com/rjasonmorgan) started chatting about something called [RabbitMQ](https://www.rabbitmq.com/getstarted.html), a messaging solution.

 The timing worked out perfectly.
 I'm running into more and more processes where tooling or automation would require some form of orchestration.
-We'll likely go with an orchestration product at some point, but the idea of locking myself into a specific vendor's specific version of an orchestration product is not something I'm going to rush into.
+We'll likely go with a COTS product at some point, but the idea of locking myself into a specific vendor's specific version of an orchestration solution is not something I'm going to rush into.

-I'll cover a quick overview of RabbitMQ, some notes on a basic install, and walk through an example on how to manage and work with RabbitMQ through PowerShell.
+Let's run through a quick overview of RabbitMQ, some notes on a basic install, and some PowerShell tools you could use to help manage and use RabbitMQ in your own solutions.

 **Disclaimer**: *This was my first foray into the world of messaging, I am by no means an expert*